-Capital Projects Fund - is a capital projects fund used to account for the activities related to capital purchases.
+Capital Projects Fund - is a capital projects fund used to account for financial resources to be used for the acquisition or construction of major capital of major capital facilities.

-Nonmajor governmental funds - consist of special revenue, capital projects and permanent funds that are aggregated and presented in the nonmajor governmental funds column on the governmental funds' financial statements.
+Nonmajor governmental funds - consist of special revenue and permanent funds that are aggregated and presented in the nonmajor governmental funds column on the governmental funds' financial statements.
 The following describes the general use of these fund types: